 FNKO Investors Have Opportunity to Lead Funko, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO).
+LOS ANGELES, July 19, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO).

 Class Period: May 6, 2022 – March 1, 2023